thuyanduong/React-Project-Planning-Practice/README.md

 ## Exercise 1 - Ask Questions

-As a developer, you'll be working with people to understand and bring software to life, so asking the right questions is a good skill to develop.
+As a developer, you'll be working with people to understand and bring software to life, so asking thoughtful questions is a good skill to develop.
 Your client hasn't told you how a Pokemon is added to a team or what validations the app should have!

 Brainstorm a list of follow up questions to ask you client.
 Remember, you should understand this app inside and out before you begin building it.